alarm-redist/tinytiger/cran-comments.md

 * Expanded the Description field of the DESCRIPTION file to better explain functionality.

 * All `\dontrun{}`s in examples have been replaced with `try()`.
 The the Census server throws 304 errors randomly.
-Some examples have been adjusted to ensure they (should) finish in under 5 seconds.
+Some examples are wrapped in `\donttest()` if they may not finish in under 5 seconds.

 * Tests have been added to run each of the download functions.
 As the examples are wrapped in `try()`, these tests check that it either downloads sucessfully or that the error is likely a 304 error.